-However, this doesn’t make them bad, at least not in an absolute sense.
-Your body can still break them down and get calories out of them, and as ectomorphs struggling to eat enough to build muscle, calories are exactly what we need more of.
+However, even with desserts that are 100% devoid of micronutrients, that still doesn’t mean they’re bad—at least not in an absolute sense.
+Your body can still break them down and get calories out of them.
+And as ectomorphs struggling to eat enough to build muscle, calories are exactly what we need more of.

-There are also many sources of sugar that are rich in vitamins and minerals, such as fruits, dairy, honey, and maple sugar.
+There are also many sources of sugar that are rich in vitamins and minerals, such as fruits, dairy, and honey.
 For example, the fibre found in fruit can help with digestive health, which can be very helpful while bulking up.
 To quote The Harvard School of Public Health:

 Fruits and vegetables contain indigestible fiber, which absorbs water and expands as it passes through the digestive system.
 This can calm symptoms of an irritable bowel and, by triggering regular bowel movements, can relieve or prevent constipation (study).
 The bulking and softening action of insoluble fiber also decreases pressure inside the intestinal tract and may help prevent diverticulosis (study). —Harvard School of Public Health

-It’s worth pointing out that frozen fruit counts as fresh fruit too, since it’s frozen when fresh.
+It’s worth pointing out that frozen fruit counts as fresh fruit too.
 This can make it easy to blend fruits into smoothies.

-Dried fruit is also quite nutritious while being extremely calorically dense, which is great for us skinny guys who are struggling to eat enough calories to gain weight.
-(Here’s our article about how to eat more calories.)
+Dried fruit is also quite nutritious while being extremely calorically dense, which is great for us skinny guys who are having a hard time eating enough calories to gain weight.
+(If that’s you, here’s our article about how to eat more calories.)

 Why Do Some Bodybuilders Avoid Sugar While Bulking?

 If someone is overweight, then anything that’s causing weight gain is unhealthy.
-Sugar, and especially processed sugar, can thus be a problem.
-However, when someone is skinny, the situation is reversed, and foods that cause us to gain weight can actually be quite helpful.
+Sugar, especially if it’s heavily refined, can thus be a problem.
+However, when someone is skinny, the situation is reversed, and foods that help us gain weight can actually be quite helpful.
 As a result, it’s often quite effective to bulk up on a diet that’s rich in fruit, fruit smoothies, and dried fruit.
 And, as we mentioned above, some processed sugar—so long as it makes up no more than 10% of your diet—probably won’t hurt.

 Still, some experts believe that even the sugar found in fruits can be a problem.
 For example, there’s a famous study conducted by Robert Lustig that found that adding 150 calories of sugar per day increased the risk of developing diabetes by 1%.
 Keep in mind that this study had the participants adding in 150 calories, bringing the participants into a slight calorie surplus and causing them to gain body fat.

 To put that into perspective, obesity increases the risk of developing diabetes by 9900%.
-A meta-analysis of all these studies concluded that it’s a calorie surplus that contributes most to fat gain, and fat gain that contributes the most to the risk of developing diabetes.
+A meta-analysis of all these studies concluded that it’s a calorie surplus that contributes most to fat gain, and that it’s gaining fat that contributes the most to the risk of developing diabetes.
 If we’re bulking up by gaining muscle rather than fat, the effect would be quite different.